Heat kernel analysis on diamond fractals: Continuity estimates of the heat semigroup

 \section{Continuity estimates of the heat semigroup}

-As mentioned in the introduction, the aim of this section is to study the continuity of $\{P_t^{F_\infty}\}_{t\geq 0}$ and its connections to geometry, in particular in the lines of the so-called \textit{weak Barky-\'Emery curvature condition} $wBE(\kappa)$, where $0<\kappa<d_w$ and $d_w>0$ stands for the walk dimension.
+The aim of this section is to study the regularity of the heat semigroup $\{P_t^{F_\infty}\}_{t\geq 0}$ as a means to describe the geometry of $F_\infty$ along the lines of the so-called \textit{weak Barky-\'Emery curvature condition} from~\cite{ABCRST3}.
 This condition reads

-and we refer to~\cite{ARBC+18} for further details and functional analytic consequences in the context of Dirichlet spaces.
-In the main result of the section, Theorem~\ref{T:BE_Finfty}, we compute an explicit bound for the continuity constant, which we investigate in detail for the regular case, c.f.\ Theorem~\ref{T:BE_reg_log}.
+for all $f\in L^\infty(F_\infty,\mu_\infty)$, where $\kappa>0$ denotes a (curvature) parameter and $d_w>0$ the \textit{walk dimension} of the space.
+We refer to~\cite{ABCRST3,ABCRST4} for further details and functional analytic consequences in the context of Dirichlet spaces with various heat kernel estimates.
 On each approximation level, Proposition~\ref{T:BE_Fi} shows that the condition~\eqref{E:BE_kappa} is satisfied with $\kappa=1$ and $d_w=2$.
-While the latter was expected because each $F_i$ is a one-dimensional object, Theorem~\ref{T:BE_reg_log} hints that the situation in the limit is more delicate.
+While the latter is expected because each $F_i$ is a one-dimensional object, the situation in the limit is less clear.
+The estimate in Theorem~\ref{T:BE_Finfty} reveals in concrete computations such as Corollary~\ref{C:BE_interval} a logarithmic correction that is also observed in diffusion processes with multifractal structures, see e.g.~\cite{BK01}.
+However, it is still an open question, whether this time dependence is actually optimal.